Download our printable pre-travel checklist PDF and then you can relax and enjoy the anticipation of the journey!

 - Do you have enough money in your account to meet your ongoing bills while you're away?
 It's stressful dealing with utility companies and overdrafts on the road.
 Sort it before you go.

-- Also, look into the credit card rates vs debit card rates before you go so that you don't get hit with nasty charges.
+- Also, look into the credit card rates vs debit card rates before you go so that you don't get hit with nasty foreign transaction fees and charges.
 I swear by the website Money Saving Expert for keeping up to date with this.

 - I also love the travel currency card Monzo for similar reasons.
 Ration your credit cards.
 Don't take them all with you but do take one as a spare.
 You MAY need to contact credit card companies before you travel.
 Different companies have different policies on this but it's worth looking into before you leave home.